 Units issued on reinvestment of dividends shall not be subject to exit load for existing as well as prospective investors.
-The above mentioned load structure shall be equally applicable to the special products such as HSBC SIP, HSBC SWP and HSBC STP, etc. offered by the AMC.
+The above-mentioned load structure shall be equally applicable to the special products such as HSBC SIP, HSBC SWP and HSBC STP, etc. offered by the AMC.

 The exit load charged, if any, will be credited to the schemes.
-Goods & Service Tax on exit load, if any, will be paid out of the exit load proceeds and exit load net of Goods & Service Tax, if any, will be credited to the scheme.
-Exit load is not applicable for Segregated Portfolio.
+Goods & Service Tax (GST) on exit load, if any, will be paid out of the exit load proceeds and exit load net of GST, if any, will be credited to the scheme.

 The investor is requested to check the prevailing load structure of the Scheme before investing.
-For any change in load structure AMC will issue an addendum and display it on the website/Investor Service Centres.
+For any change in load structure AMC will issue an addendum and display it on the website / Investor Service Centres.

-Subject to the Regulations, the Board of Directors of Trustee Company reserve the right to modify/alter the load structure and may decide to introduce a differential load structure on the Units redeemed on any Business Day.
+Subject to the Regulations, the Board of Directors of Trustee Company reserve the right to modify / alter the load structure and may decide to introduce a differential load structure on the Units redeemed on any Business Day.
 Such changes will be applicable prospectively.
 The changes may also be disclosed in the Statements of Account issued after the introduction of such load.
+Further, at the time of changing the Load Structure: